News and Announcements

 In Memoriam, Cindy Lobel (1970-2018)

-Jacob Judd received a Doctorate of Humane Letters at Lehman’s commencement ceremony this past June.
+Jacob Judd received a Doctorate of Humane Letters at Lehman’s commencement ceremony in June, 2018.
 Professor Judd taught in the History Department at Lehman (and before that at Hunter College in the Bronx) from 1967 until his retirement in 1998.
 He served as the department’s chair for twelve years and has also served as acting Dean of Arts and Humanities at Lehman and as chair of the Retirees Chapter of the Professional Staff Congress.
 The History Department salutes our former chair, who is well-deserving of this honor.

-Prof Robyn Spencer has been named Visiting Endowed Chair of Women's Studies at Brooklyn College for 2018-19.
-She will return to the History faculty at Lehman following her service in this new role.
+Prof Robyn Spencer served as Visiting Endowed Chair of Women's Studies at Brooklyn College for 2018-19.
+She returned to the History faculty at Lehman last fall.

 Students: check out these useful resources!
 Click the "Information for Students" tab on the left for tips on how to create proper footnotes and bibliographies, a guide to writing theses and long research projects, and more!